Punch Imlach once said,

 "I don't know any player who did as much damage to the Montreal Canadiens as Dave Keon."

-These fans signed the petition and made great comments !!
+These fans signed the petition when it was available and made great comments !!

 # 193. Gerry Willan...
 "I truly don't believe the cup will return until Dave does."